1. Frida Shine

 Paris - spring 1984

-The producer Steve Lillywhite was mostly associated to modern rock acts as Ultravox, Peter Gabriel, U2, Simple Minds and Big Country - the groups and artists who were popular at the beginning of the 1980s.
+In the spring 1984 Frida recorded her new album in Paris with a new producer Steve Lillywhite.
+Lillywhite was mostly associated to modern rock acts as Ultravox, Peter Gabriel, U2, Simple Minds and Big Country - the groups and artists who were popular at the beginning of the 1980s.

 From the press release from March 1984: